rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 }
 ```

-If this type is exported from its crate or module, it also exports an impl for
+If this type is exported from its crate or module it will also export an impl
-`Inhabited` with it.
+for `Inhabited`.
 Now suppose the definition is changed to:

 ```rust
 pub struct AmIInhabited {